 - Parks and open space have often been purchased with bond money limited to specific purposes or were given to the City with deed restrictions, often stipulating they must be used for parks, recreation or open space purposes, which doesn’t include housing, shelters or other types of development.

-- The proposal would, however, allow the temporary siting of shelters in parks and open space for no more than 180 day.
+- Shelters are allowed to temporarily locate in parks and open space for no more than 180 days.

 - Expand where shelters are allowed without conditional use.

-- Increase allowed number of shelter beds in the CM2 (commercial/mixed use) and CI2 (campus/institutional) zones.
+- Increase the allowed number of shelter beds in the CM2 (commercial/mixed use) and CI2 (campus/institutional) zones.